vedintech007/photo-album/README.md

-# Contact Storage App
+# Photo Storage App

-This project is an inspiration from google contacts
+This project is an inspiration from google photos

 ## Getting Started